 How to enable Focus Assist in Windows 10

-Here is how to enable it:
+Here's how to enable it:

-- Click on the Start button
+- Click on the Start button.

-- Now click on the gear icon
+- Now click on the gear icon.

-- In the Settings menu, click System
+- In the Settings menu, click System.

-- Find Focus Assist on the left and click on it
+- Find Focus Assist on the left and click on it.

-- To enable it, choose one of the following options Priority only, or Alarms only
+- To enable it, choose one of the following options: Priority only or Alarms only.

-- By choosing Priority only, you will only get the notifications from the Priority list.
+- By choosing Priority only, you will only get notifications from the Priority list.
 You can customize it by clicking on the dedicated option.